jiang7f/rasengan/README.md

 ## Installation

-You can install the virtual environment in two version, The CPU version is for simulation quantum circuit with CPU and the GPU version simulate quantum circuit by GPU.
+The virtual environment is available in two versions: CPU-based and GPU-based quantum circuit simulation.

 ### CPU version
 1. Install the envirnoment by conda